Calvin ball’s record on:

 Expanding the Tree Canopy

-Since taking office, the Ball Administration has planted more than 51,000 trees, including giving away more than 4,000 trees for residents to plant on their property.
-In 2020, the Administration received a $1 million dollar grant for tree planting from the National Fish and Wildlife Federation.
+Since taking office, the Ball Administration has planted more than 65,000 trees, the highest four-year total in decades.
+Additionally, residents have received more than 4,000 trees to plant on their property.

 Preserving Green and Open Space

-In 2020, at the direction of County Executive Ball the County took ownership of the Savage Remainder property, a 5-acre parcel of land designated by the state as a targeted ecological area.
+In 2020, under the direction of County Executive Ball, the County took ownership of the Savage Remainder property, a 5-acre parcel of land designated by the state as a targeted ecological area.
 The property had long been a source of controversy due to its environmental significance.
-By purchasing the property, the Ball Administration has taken between 15 and 35 development units out of the pipeline and will now preserve the land as open space.
+By purchasing the property, the Ball Administration took between 15 and 35 development units out of the pipeline and will now preserve the land as open space.
+Calvin Ball also directed his administration to purchase the 21-acre Camp Illchester property from the Girl Scouts of Central Maryland, removing a potential 105 units from the development pupeline.

-By 2025, the Ball Administration has committed to converting all county-owned streetlights to energy-efficient, long-lasting LED lighting.
-Converting streetlights to LED allows the County to reduce energy use, reduce greenhouse gas emissions and save money on electricity and monthly maintenance fees charged by BGE.
-Over 20 years, this conversion is expected to generate cost savings of more than $2 million and to reduce greenhouse gas emissions by 2,756 metric tons, the equivalent of taking 585 cars off the road.
+County Executive Ball converted all county-owned streetlights to energy-efficient, long-lasting LED lighting.
+This conversion reduces energy use, reduces greenhouse gas emissions, and saves money on electricity and monthly maintenance fees charged by BGE.
+This conversion is expected to generate cost savings of more than $2 million and reduce greenhouse gas emissions by 2,756 metric tons, the equivalent of taking 585 cars off the road.

 Taking Bold Steps on Pollinator Conservation

 One in three bites of food we eat is the result of insect pollination.
-To ensure the conservation of these insect pollinators, County Executive Ball announced that Howard County would join the “Bee City USA” coalition.
-As part of this initiative, the County committed to reducing pesticide use and creating sustainable habitats for pollinators, which are vital to feeding the planet.
-The Ball Administration has already created 55 acres of pollinator-friendly meadow on Howard County parkland and established Monarch Way-stations at two County parks.
+To ensure the conservation of these insect pollinators, County Executive Ball made Howard County the first county in the nation to become a “Bee City, USA.”
+As part of this initiative, the County committed to reducing pesticide use and creating sustainable habitats for pollinators, a vital ecosystem.
+The Ball Administration created 55 acres of pollinator-friendly meadow on Howard County parkland and established Monarch Way stations at two County parks which provide milkweeds, nectar plants, and shelter for Monarch butterflies throughout their annual cycle of reproduction and migration.
+Additionally, County Executive Ball engaged professional researchers from the Patuxent Wildlife Research Center to conduct Bee Surveys at Centennial Park.

 Promoting Healthy, Local Foods

-Under the leadership of County Executive Ball, the Roving Radish meal kit program has grown significantly.
-The number of kits sold increased by 500% to over 12,000 kits in 2020, with 31% subsidized for low income residents.
-To further the success of the program operations moved in 2020 to the Long Reach Village Center as part of the effort to revitalize that area..
-This new location allows for better access for the community, more efficient production of meal kits, and the creation of the Roving Radish Marketplace, providing a reliable source for farmers to sell their products throughout the year and provides our community accessibility to farm fresh foods.
+The Roving Radish meal kit program has grown significantly under the leadership of County Executive Ball.
+The number of kits sold increased by 500% to over 12,000 kits in 2021, with 43% subsidized for low-income residents.
+To further the success of the program, operations moved in 2020 to the Long Reach Village Center in an effort to revitalize that area.
+This new location allows for better access for the community, more efficient production of meal kits, and the creation of the Roving Radish Marketplace, providing a reliable source for farmers to sell their products throughout the year and providing our community accessibility to farm-fresh foods.